tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 `ObliviousDoHConfigContents.public_key` such that only the owner of the corresponding private key can decrypt the message.
-The values for `ObliviousDoHConfigContents.kem_id`, `ObliviousDoHConfigContents.kdf_id`, and `ObliviousDoHConfigContents.aead_id` are described in Section 7 or {{!HPKE=I-D.irtf-cfrg-hpke}}.
+The values for `ObliviousDoHConfigContents.kem_id`, `ObliviousDoHConfigContents.kdf_id`, and `ObliviousDoHConfigContents.aead_id` are described in Section 7 of {{!HPKE=I-D.irtf-cfrg-hpke}}.
 The fields in this structure are as follows:

 kem_id